 Stay positive: There is power in positive thinking.
 Approaching a presentation by telling yourself that you will fail is not a good idea.
 Instead, stay positive and visualize success before you even begin.
 While positive thinking does not guarantee success, it sure beats a negative attitude.

-Breathing and muscle tension: Remember to breath.
-Don't just breath, control your breathing.
+Breathing and muscle tension: Remember to breathe.
+Don't just breathe, control your breathing.
 Take a few deep breaths and then use 'four-square-breathing.'
 For this exercise, take a slow breath for four seconds, hold it for four seconds, exhale slowly for four seconds, hold empty for four seconds, and repeat until you feel under control.
 As for your muscles, try flexing a set of muscles discreetly for a few seconds and then fully relaxing them for the same length of time.
 This can help redirect some of that nervous energy you are feeling.